EscapeRPG/EscapeRPG-workspace/Readme.md

 # Escape RPG

-## Navigator game, live adventures by incarnating their main protagonists, solve riddles and mysteries, and try to get the best ending possible !
+## Navigator game, live adventures by incarnating their main protagonists

 What is EscapeRPG ?
 >Escape RPG is a game on navigator where you play texted stories as the main character.
->You
+>You have to solve riddles and mysteries in order to get the best ending possible.

+>The game is similar to a _You Are the Hero_ books, but implements escape game-like interactive riddles.